lambdaschool-pm/django-review/README.md

   ]
   ```

   Near the static area put the following lines.
-And if you setup the STATIC_ROOT, you will have to setup a folder
+And if you setup the STATIC_ROOT, you will have to setup a folder, name ```staticfiles``` in the main folder

   ```python
   STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'